Orienteering in schools

 Scottish Schools Festival

 The annual Scottish Schools Festival is aimed at pupils who have already been introduced to orienteering through their school.
-Taking place the first Friday in June each year, schools from across Scotland take part on courses which are designed to ensure all pupils who have grasped the basic skills of orienteering will do well.
+In 2020 this fun event will take place on Thursday 4th June.
+Schools from across Scotland take part on courses which are designed to ensure all pupils who have grasped the basic skills of orienteering will do well.
 This means it’s particularly suited to schools who already teach orienteering as part of the Curriculum for Excellence, and the courses will be easier than their usual colour or regional standard.
 Read more about course colours and levels here.

 The focus of the Festival is very much on participating, and skills improvement, rather than competing.
 If you would like your school to attend next year’s Festival, please contact Blair Young: firstname.lastname@example.org.